 8. Take Your Job With You

 Do you love your job?
 There may be a chance that you can take it with you when you move.
 If your employer is thrilled with the work you do and would hate to lose you, they may be willing to let you work remotely.
-That’s especially the case if you’re available to travel back to the office for meetings.
-Here’s how to ask your boss if you can work remotely.
+That’s especially the case if you’re available to travel back to the office for meetings that need to be held in person.

 10. Consider a Temp or Seasonal Job